noiapp/immuni-app-android/README.md

 https://plugins.jetbrains.com/plugin/4946-simpleumlce/reviews
 I's work well and it's free.

-I need to install by Android Studio plugin https://github.com/BruceGitHub/immuni-app-android/blob/master/doc_images/screen_save_diagram.png
+I need to install plugin of Android Studio https://github.com/BruceGitHub/immuni-app-android/blob/master/doc_images/screen_save_diagram.png

 Then it will be enabled a TAB on left page with some buttons: load, save, and overview also other buttons